tamberg/fhnw-idb/data-acquisition/README.md

 ## Controlling actuators
 The available hardware includes a number of actuators:

-* The [buzzer](https://github.com/tamberg/fhnw-idb/wiki/Grove-Actuators#buzzer) and the [red LED](https://github.com/tamberg/fhnw-idb/wiki/Grove-Actuators#led) as an example of digital actuators.
+* The [buzzer](https://github.com/tamberg/fhnw-idb/wiki/Grove-Actuators#buzzer) and the [LED](https://github.com/tamberg/fhnw-idb/wiki/Grove-Actuators#led) as examples of digital actuators.
 * The [chainable RGB LED](https://github.com/tamberg/fhnw-idb/wiki/Grove-Actuators#chainable-rgb-led) with a custom one-wire protocol.
 * The [TM1736 4-digit display](https://github.com/tamberg/fhnw-idb/wiki/Grove-Actuators#4-digit-display-tm1637) with a custom one-wire protocol.